andrex-naranjas/SVM-physics/README.md

-# Support Vector Machines for HEP, Hola mundo!
+# Support Vector Machines for HEP

 This repository contains an implementation of support vector machines for high energy physics.